Branicki Palace, Białystok: History

 Following the joining of Białystok to Poland and the establishment of communist rule, in 1946 the Main Directorate of Museums and Monument Protection commissioned engineer Stanisław Bukowski to develop a project for the reconstruction and adaptation of the monument to the Palace of Folk Culture in the main building and the Regional Museum in one of the side wings.
 Based on the comments of the then General Conservator of Monuments, Prof. Jan Zachowatowicz, and on the basis of his own research and that of Dr. Jan Glinka, Bukowski prepared a technical project for the reconstruction of the palace in the years 1947-1949.
 At the same time, he was appointed to the position of the main director of the reconstruction.
 The main conservation assumption of the project was to rebuild the palace and restore the monument's external appearance, together with the architectural decoration from the mid-18th century.

 At the end of 1949, the decision regarding its purpose was changed and the first university in the history of Białystok - the Medical Academy - was located there.
 Andrzej Nitch who replaced Bukowski as chief architect of those efforts, created the project of adaptation for the purposes of the Medical Academy, developed in 1950.
 It introduced a number of changes despite Bukowski's reservations.
 However, in 1951 Bukowski he was once again appointed to the position of architectural director of the palace reconstruction on behalf of the Medical Academy.
 By 1955, the complex of buildings had been almost completely rebuilt and adapted to the needs of the university.
 In the 1950s, the project of revalorization of the palace garden complex was also started.
-The designs for the historic park were prepared by prof. Gerard Ciołek, and Bukowski for the park pavilions, terrace, fountains and bridge.
-Bukowski supervised as late as the 70s the execution of the polychromes in the main hall and the staircase of the palace.
+The designs for the historic park were prepared by Prof. Gerard Ciołek, and Bukowski for the park pavilions, terrace, fountains and bridge.
+As late as the 1970’s, Bukowski supervised the execution of the polychromes in the main hall and the staircase of the palace.